BYJRK/LofterCrawler/README.md

 ## Enjoy Your Photo Collection

-This grogram still needs improvements.
+This program still needs improvements.

 Looking forward to your comments!